Logical Separability of Labeled Data Examples under Ontologies: Weak Separability for Decidable Fragments of FO

 We are interested in separating labeled \ALCI-KBs $(\Kmc,P,N)$ in terms of \ALCI-concepts which is relevant for concept learning, for generating referring expressions, and for entity comparison.
 Note that since \ALCI-concepts are FO-formulas with one free variable, positive and negative examples are single constants rather than proper tuples.
-Projective $(\ALCI,\ALCI)$-separability has already been studied in \cite{DBLP:conf/ijcai/FunkJLPW19} and thus we concentrate mainly on the non-projective case.